keketso-prog/AWS-RE-START-JOURNEY/Lab-Assessments/Linux.md

  <img width="570" height="409" alt="Screenshot (1363)" src="https://github.com/user-attachments/assets/eae43c71-bc04-44f6-8d14-c6d64b9ce5a2" />

+# WHAT I LEARNED
+Here's what I learned from this lab:
+-  I wrote a bash script that automatically backs up a folder, so I don't have to manually copy files every time
+  # OVERALL
+   I learned how to automate repetitive backup tasks using simple scripting instead of doing it by hand

- Lab Complete 🎓
+# Lab Complete 🎓

- SECOND LAB
+## SECOND LAB

-👉❗ CHALLENGE LAB : BASH SHELL SCRIPTING EXERCISE
+# BASH SHELL SCRIPTING EXERCISE

  Objectives
 In this challenge, you will:

 Create a directory

-TASK 1
+# TASK 1

 Firstly i have to follow this instructions to connect using SSH: